 To handle these data interpretation questions, here’s our five-step suggestion:

-- Step 3: Locate and extract the information you need at the corresponding table/graph/chart.
+Locate and extract the information you need from the corresponding table/graph/chart.

-- Step 5: Make meaningful inference from the numerical answer if the question requires you to do it.
+Make meaningful inferences from the numerical answer if the question requires you to do it.

 Explanation: In 2008, fixed costs will have risen to $12.5 million and after decreasing by 10%, labor costs will be $13.68 million.
 Labor costs are still higher, therefore, we would continue and examine this for the following year.
 In 2009, fixed costs will have risen to $13 million, and labor costs will have decreased to $12.31 million.
 Now fixed costs are higher.
 Hence, the correct answer is 2009.

-KEY TAKEAWAY: 80% of numerical tests are Word Problem and Data Interpretation questions.
-Our numerical reasoning package provides you with exactly what you need: 500+ questions with various difficulty levels plus an in-depth study guide and answer guides.
+80% of numerical tests are Word Problem and Data Interpretation questions.
+Our numerical reasoning package provides you with exactly what you need: 500+ questions with various difficulty levels plus an in-depth study guide and answers guides.
 All aim to help you to get the best results in the actual tests.

 In most cases, simple calculation questions are not to test your reasoning abilities or your problem-solving process since to perform well on such questions, you only need to make quick and accurate calculations.
 There’re some tips to help you with improving your calculation-solving speed which we’ll mention later in this article.